Hollowpath/Case-Study-WAS/README.md

 - **Server:** Apache (Educated Guess)
 - **Operating System:** Linux (Educated Guess)

 *Note: There are no explicit data or information that we can get to confirm the Server and Operating System that IWK is using.
-This educated guess hinted from the HTTP Response Headers in the generated ZAP scan report.*
+This educated guess is hinted from the HTTP Response Headers in the generated ZAP scan report.*

 ## Identify Vulnerabilities: (Bashir)
 The security analysis performed using the OWASP ZAP tool revealed several vulnerabilities within the IWK website, categorized by their risk level and confidence rating.
 Below is a summary of the key findings: